-Care Calendars are an excellent way for families to receive home cooked meals and to include family and friends that want to help in other ways.
+- Care Calendars are an excellent way for families to receive home cooked meals and to include family and friends that want to help in other ways.
 Remember to always bring food over in disposable containers that do not need to be washed and returned.

 - A gift certificate for a family photo session from a photographer willing to allow no expiration date gives something for the parents to look forward to when the NICU stay is over.

 Self-Care & Pampering

 - Hand sanitizer is a critical addition to any gift basket, as well as a box or small packet of soft tissues for when those tears just won’t stop flowing.

-An electric pump, hands free pumping bra, nipple cream, nipple gel ice packs, breast pads, and freezer-safe bottles or breast milk bags for expressed milk will come in very handy for NICU pumping sessions.
+- Pumping supplies: an electric pump, hands free pumping bra, nipple cream, nipple gel ice packs, breast pads, and freezer-safe bottles or breast milk bags for expressed milk will come in very handy for NICU pumping sessions.

-To make the NICU experience a little comfier, you might consider adding cozy socks, slippers, a robe (also helpful for kangaroo care), and a blanket.
+- Cozy items: consider adding cozy socks, slippers, a robe (also helpful for kangaroo care), and a blanket.
 A soft travel pillow, eye mask, earbuds or headphones would come in handy during those long days or overnight stays.

-Gift cards to iTunes for relaxing music and packets of calming tea can do wonders for mom’s spirits.
+- Miscellaneous: Packets of calming tea can do wonders for mom’s spirits.
 If mom can get away for a bit, gift cards for massages, manicures, pedicures, and haircuts would be great to include.
-If the NICU mom prefers to stay close, a subscription to FabFitFun might lift her mood and take her thoughts away from the stress for just a moment.
+If the NICU mom prefers to stay close, a fun subscription box like Ipsy or FabFitFun might lift her mood and take her thoughts away from the stress for just a moment.

 On the Go